Epic home fails: world's worst design and DIY mistakes

 These floor tiles will have the perfectionists among us reeling.
 There are no missing pieces and the design is perfectly symmetrical until you spot the epic fail right in the centre.

-We wonder if it was deliberate and, if not, what happened to the tiler to make them lose control?
+We wonder if it was deliberate and, if not, what happened to the tiler to make them lose control like this?

 @pleasehatethesethings/Instagram